Mohan-duhan/Spotify-clone-basic-/README.md

 - Thanks to the creators of HTML and CSS for providing the tools to build web interfaces.

 ## Contact
-If you have any questions, suggestions, or just want to say hello, feel free to reach out to me at [your_email@example.com].
+If you have any questions, suggestions, or just want to say hello, feel free to reach out to me at duhanmohan9@gmail.com .
 I'd love to hear from you!

-Happy coding! 🚀
+Otherwise you can connect and contact with me Linkedin ( Link is in the bio , go check it out ) Happy coding! 🚀